-Thus began our stay in Yuma, and my fascination with extreme heat.
+Thus began our stay in Yuma.
+And my fascination with heat heretofore unimaginable.
 That strange third digit morning after morning on the front page of Yuma’s daily paper.
 The prefix “one hundred and” uttered day after peculiar day by television meteorologists.
-Heat that required running the cold-water tap for five minutes before getting a slightly cool drink.
+Heat that required running the cold-water tap for five minutes before getting a warm drink.
 Heat that could fry an egg or possibly even grill bacon―or at least zap its trichinella―on a rail of the Union Pacific track not far from our house.

 On fiery July afternoons, our neighborhood was effectively deserted, disturbed only by a fleeting breeze, the flight of a dove, the rasp and whisper of palm leaves, the shadow of a vulture, the distant roar of a freight train.
 Meanwhile, the chief activity in Yuma’s ubiquitous RV “resorts”─the city’s cumulative golden goose during the fall and winter─was the mere drift of sand.

 Then, at sunset, like the rattlesnakes, pocket mice, kit foxes, and solpugids in the surrounding desert, our year-round human neighbors―some of them, at least―emerged from their dens and commenced to walk, run, bicycle, play hopscotch and kickball, water flowers and shrubs, and reconnect.